shiftux/oxydelegate/README.md

 **Disclaimer: use at your own risk !**

 ## What will it do?
+* Enable all users to become root without password (command sudo without password, this is necessary for oxy-snapshot to work)
-* Install necessary packages on your node
+* Install necessary packages on your node (from yum and pip)
-* Install oxy on your node
+* Install oxy on your nodes
+* Install oxy-checker on your nodes
+* Install oxy-snapshot on your nodes
 * Create and setup a swap file
 * Create and install a self-signed certificate (for https use)
 * Add a config file per node (with the secret passphrases)
 * Setup a firewall
 * Run the Oxy service
+* With oxy-checker enabled and installed on 2 servers you will have a HA (highly available) setup

 # Preparation
 You will need to:
 * Put your ssh keys on your nodes
 * Update and upgrade all nodes
 * Add a user (non-root) on every host and set a password for it.
 Also add the user to the sudoers.
-* Create key and certificate files for the self-signed certificate, in `roles/node_setup/files` (you need a *.key, *.csr, *.crt file), instructions are found [here](https://serversforhackers.com/c/self-signed-ssl-certificates).
+* Create key and certificate files for the self-signed certificate, in `roles/node_setup/files` (you need a * .key, *.csr, *.crt file), instructions are found [here](https://serversforhackers.com/c/self-signed-ssl-certificates).
 Note: The files must all have the same name, but different extensions, the name must match the _keyfile_ variable in the inventory file.

 Additionally you need to create a few files, that are personalized to your setup.
 Namely:
 * An inventory file
-* The config files for your nodes (with the passphrases)
+* The config files for your nodes (with the passphrases) they go in roles/node_setup/files
+* The config files for the oxy-checker (see https://github.com/Oxycoin/oxy-checker), they go in roles/node_setup/files/
 * Adapt the ansible.cfg file with your details

 ### Inventory file